 These days, Cozumel can accommodate a wide variety of contemporary vacation styles.

 You want stylish accommodations, days at the infinity pool, replete with fancy cocktails and current tunes on the sound system.

-Perhaps a sunset stroll through town to browse at duty-free shops or artisan silver boutiques, capped off by a downright swank dinner at Buccanos at Night or another chic – and delicious – restaurant in town.
+Perhaps a sunset happy hour, and then a stroll through town to browse at duty-free shops or artisan silver boutiques, capped off by a downright swank dinner at Buccanos at Night or another chic – and delicious – restaurant in town.

-Or, perhaps you’re in for a hardcore dive trip.
+Or, perhaps you’re in for a hardcore Cozumel dive trip:

 You’re getting up early to catch the dive boat, dropping in for 2 or 3 awesome crystal-clear dives before an afternoon of sun, cold beer, and quesadillas by the pool.

-After consulting this helpful list of 26 Cozumel family activity ideas, you have more than enough to keep your days full of swimming, stand-up paddle-boarding, a day at the pearl farm, creative or educational opportunities, and kid-friendly menus – and don’t forget the homemade ice cream shops.
+After consulting this helpful list of 26 Cozumel family activity ideas, you have more than enough to keep your days full of swimming, stand-up paddle-boarding, a day at the pearl farm or other creative or educational opportunities, and kid-friendly menus – and don’t forget the homemade ice cream shops.

 The scenarios go on.